-These delicious little snacks are perfect for all occasions and a picnic should never be without a Scotch egg on the menu.
+These delicious traditional British snacks are perfect for all occasions and your picnic food list should never be without a homemade scotch egg on the menu.
+You’ll be surprised at just how easy these fried scotch eggs are to make at home.

 One of the boy’s most favourite things to do is have a picnic.
 In fact, we usually take a picnic on most of our outings.
 They take their share in “Pack Sacks” which is 3 year old language for back packs and carry them around until lunch.